FrostFamil/BloodDonation/README.md

 2) You just open the app the use it

 *To run the frontend:
-1) npm install
+1) Paste this into the command line where the project folder is: npm install
-2) Will open a tab in the browser with the application: ng serve --open
+2) After that write this line into the command line, it will open a tab in the browser with the application: ng serve --open